-The technology plan assessment requires candidates to investigate a school within the P-12 setting.
+The technology plan assessment requires candidates to investigate a school within the P12 setting.
 The investigation includes an audit of current technologies and their uses.
 With that knowledge, the candidate then works with the school leadership to organize a Technology Committee (or convene an existing committee) and lead an effort to draft a technology plan specific to the school in question (Element 1.2: Strategic Planning).
-In general, this substantive activity aligns with the three elements of Standard 1: Visionary Leadership in that the candidate is assuming a leadership role in drafting a technology plan to expand and enhance school operations (Element 1.1: Shared Vision; Element 1.2: Strategic Planning).
-With support of the school's Technology Committee, the candidate coordinates the effort to draft the school's vision and goals for school-wide technology integration.
-In some instances, this involves creating a vision and goals; in other instances, the activity serves to refresh an existing vision and related goals (Element 1.1: Shared Vision; Element 4.4: Partnerships).
+In general, this substantive activity aligns with the three elements of Standard 1: Visionary Leadership.
 Once the vision has been identified, the candidate and the Technology Committee work to draft goals for the three planning focus areas of 1) technology integration, 2) professional development, and 3) community engagement.
 The focus area goals lead to process to identifying key individuals, both internal to the school and external stakeholders, who will be key personnel in supporting the goals and what each individual or group's role will be.
 Specific needs-hardware, software, networking, support, etc.-are then identified based on goals and data sources.
 Finally, candidates draft a budget for accomplishing the goals and seek out funding sources available (Element 4.5: Technology Infrastructure; Element 6.2: Technical Knowledge).
 Examples of how advocacy networks and resources influenced the work are integrated throughout all sections (Element 1.3: Advocacy).
 The assessment criteria and indicators have construct validity because items were aligned directly to ISTE Technology Director standards as noted in the analysis.
 Research-based analyses of quality are planned for future assessment cycles.

-The target is: 80% of candidates will earn minimum benchmark ratings of 10 on each criterion based on performance expectations.
+The target is 80% of candidates will earn minimum benchmark ratings of 10 on each criterion based on performance expectations.

-- AC 2019-2020: Target was Met.
-81% of candidates met benchmark. - AC 2018-2019: Target was Met.
-80% of candidates met benchmark - AC 2017-2081: Target was Met.
-100% of candidates met benchmark - AC 2016-2017: Target was Met.
-100% of candidates met benchmark
+- AC 2020-2021: Target was Met.
+83.3 % of candidates met benchmark. - AC 2019-2020: Target was Met.
+81% of candidates met benchmark.

-In AC 2018-2019, the target was met.
-While the benchmark was met in 2018-2019, the finding was not 100% because three candidates did not complete the assessment.
-The course instructor ensured that assessment criteria and instructions remained clear and that candidates had opportunities to pose clarifying questions as needed through an online Q&A forum to which all candidates had access.
+In AC 2019-2020, the target was met.
+While the benchmark was met, the finding was not 100% because school closures associated with COVID19.
+The course instructor ensured that assessment criteria and instructions remained clear and that candidates had opportunities to pose clarifying questions as needed through an online Q&A forum to which all candidates had access, but did not all utilize.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-In AC 2019-2010, faculty placed greater instructional emphasis on completing the assessment by placing course-level weight on the assessment requiring completion of the assessment to earn a grade in the course.
-This additional accountability helped ensure that more candidates completed the assessment so that data could be collected.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, greater instructional emphasis by placing course-level weight on the assessment was added.
+This requirement ensures all candidates will complete the assessment to earn a grade in the course.
 These changes had a direct impact on the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.

-Based on an analysis of AC 2019-2020 results, the course instructor ensured that assessment criteria and instructions remained clear and that candidates had opportunities to pose clarifying questions as needed through an online Q&A forum to which all candidates had access.
+As a result of these changes, in AC 2020-2021 the target was met.
+Based on an analysis of AC 2020-2021 results, the course instructor ensured that assessment criteria and instructions remained clear and that candidates had opportunities to pose clarifying questions as needed through an online Q&A forum to which all candidates had access and participated.
 An area of particular strength was the ability to effectively choose given technologies to meet needs under certain conditions.
 An area of particular academic weakness was the ability to fully show the justification for major purchases of technology equipment by better illustrating the impacts it will have on the student body.